airbytehq/airbyte/airbyte-integrations/connectors/source-mongodb-v2/README.md

 ### Test Configuration

+No specific configuration needed for testing Standalone MongoDb instance, MongoDb Test Container is used.
-In order to test the MongoDb source, you need to have a standalone instance, a replica set or Atlas cluster.
+In order to test the MongoDb Atlas or Replica set, you need to provide configuration parameters.

 ## Community Contributor